linux-automation/meta-lxatac/README.md

 ### Bring the Device into USB Boot Mode

-The first step is to bring the LXA TAC into the USB bootmode and load a prelininary bootloader into RAM, which we will use to flash the new image.
+The first step is to bring the LXA TAC into the USB bootmode and load a preliminary bootloader into RAM, which we will use to flash the new image.
 The USB bootmode is implemented in the SoC bootrom and can thus not be corrupted by software running on the TAC.

-Unscrew the four screws holding the frontplate with the display in place.
+Unscrew the four screws holding the front plate with the display in place.
 Pay close attention not to break the flat flex cable connecting the display to the mainboard.
 The display cable can be disconnected by opening the flap on the flat flex connector.

-Connect the mainboard to your computer using an USB-C Cable.
+Connect the mainboard to your computer using a USB-C cable.

 Identify the (possibly unpopulated) connector `P4` in the lower left corner of the LXA TAC mainboard.